20 Pet Friendly Colleges

 Eckerd College via Facebook

-At Eckerd, students are allowed to apply to have a small animal live with them during their first semester, but larger pets are not allowed until the second semester.
-There are several separate dedicated pet-friendly housing facilities at Eckerd, which house dogs, cats, and even ducks with their owners.
+There are several separate dedicated pet-friendly housing facilities at Eckerd that house dogs, cats, and even ducks with their owners.
 Besides these facilities, small animals in cages or tanks are allowed in all halls.
+And one of the best parts?
+Eckerd hosts a graduation for pets!

 Students walking in front of a brick building on the Lees McRae college campus.